FermilabQuantumNetwork/CQNET-Interf/README.md

 mysql installed, you first need to install it (see https://www.mysql.com/downloads/) and create databases, tables, and users.
 Unless you set up the exact same databases and tables, you will probably have to change the database, table, and column names/specs in the scripts.

 ### Python packages
 Below are listed all the packages that are used in this repo.
-Many may already be installed on your computer, but otherwise you should install them.
+Some may already be installed on your computer, but otherwise you should install them.
 #### Python3:
 * pymysql
 * ast